Leaseweb/LswMemcacheBundle/README.md

 - PHP 5.3.x or 5.4.x
 - php5-memcached 1.x or 2.x (this is the PHP "memcached" extension that uses "libmemcached")

-NB: Unlike the PHP "memcache" extension, the PHP "memcached" extension is not included in the PHP Windows binaries.
+NB: Unlike the PHP "memcache" extension, the PHP "memcached" extension is not (yet) included in the PHP Windows binaries.

 ### Installation